 - Balance weight between front and rear

-- Keep light, frequently-used items within easy reach
+- Keep light, frequently-used items easily accessible

 Use compression bags to optimize space and waterproof pockets to protect your moisture-sensitive belongings.